Together, we move forward

 University of Connecticut, BSN

-Kate is a Clinical Research Nurse Coordinator and currently works on T003, a triple antibody infusion study.
-She graduated from University of Connecticut in 2012 with a BSN.
-During her time at UCONN she studied abroad in Cape Town, South Africa and provided care to the HIV/AIDS population which sparked her interest in her current work.
+Kate is a Clinical Research Nurse Practitioner and has been with the CVVR since 2018.
+She graduated from the University of Massachusetts Boston in May 2020 with a Master’s Degree in Nursing and obtained her BSN at the University of Connecticut in 2012.
+During her time at UCONN she studied abroad in Cape Town, South Africa and provided care to the HIV/AIDS population which sparked her interest in Infectious Diseases.
 From there, she has worked as a staff nurse both in Connecticut and in Boston at Spaulding Hospital in Cambridge and New England Baptist Hospital.
-She is currently pursuing a Master’s Degree in Nursing specializing in the Adult-Gerontologic population and will be graduating in May 2020.
 Her hobbies include skiing, traveling and spending time with family.

 Diane Kanjilal, R.N., B.S.N.